-In recent years, the interest in the benefits for human health by consumption of functional foods as bioactive sources of antioxidants, vitamins, minerals, fiber, omega-3 fatty acids, antioxidants, and phenolic compounds has increased.
-This category includes vegetables (such as fruits, herbs, oil seeds, and vegetables), but also other foods or food products such as dairy products, fortified eggs, and seafood, presenting different functional components transferred by dietary intake in a closed relationship with the animal's physiology, which can modify levels and profiles of nutraceutical compounds in the final products (Arshad et al., 2021).
-In this context, many researchers have focused their attention on the use of natural resources (Alenisan et al., 2017; Salami et al., 2019; Benchaar, 2020) but also of industrial products and by-products in livestock feed to improve, in a sustainable and circular way, the nutraceutical profile of foods (Gaglio et al., 2021a; Santa et al., 2021; Todaro et al., 2021; Kolif & Olafadehan, 2022), taking also into account the possible transfer of environmental contaminants from feed to foodstuffs (Di Bella et al., 2020; Amutova et al., 2021; Giosuè et al., 2022).
+In recent years, interest has increased in the benefits for human health by consumption of functional foods as bioactive sources of antioxidants, vitamins, minerals, fiber, n-3 fatty acids, antioxidants, and phenolic compounds.
+Functional foods include vegetables, fruits, herbs, and oil seeds, but also animal products such as dairy products, fortified eggs, and seafood, in which functional components are transferred by dietary intake in a closed relationship with an animal's physiology and can modify levels and profiles of nutraceutical compounds in the final products (Arshad et al., 2021).
+In this context, many researchers have focused their attention on the use of natural resources (Alenisan et al., 2017; Salami et al., 2019; Benchaar, 2020), as well as on industrial products and by-products in livestock feed, to improve the nutraceutical profile of foods (Todaro et al., 2017; Gaglio et al., 2021a; Şanta et al., 2021; Kholif and Olafadehan, 2022), while also taking into account the possible transfer of environmental contaminants from feed to foodstuffs (Di Bella et al., 2020; Amutova et al., 2021; Giosuè et al., 2022).